SAP-samples/sme-partner-reference-application/Tutorials/04-ByD-Integration.md

 1. Open file `./application/author-readings/srv/service-auth.cds` with the authorization annotations.

-2. Enhance the authorization model for the service entities `Projects`, `ProjectSummaryTasks`, `ProjectTasks` and `ProjectsTechUser`:
+2. Enhance the authorization model for the service entities `ByDProjects`, `ByDProjectSummaryTasks`, `ByDProjectTasks` and `ByDProjectsTechUser`:
     ```javascript
-    // Managers and Administrators can read and create remote projects
+    // ByD projects: Managers and Administrators can read and create remote projects
-    annotate AuthorReadingManager.Projects with @(restrict : [
+    annotate AuthorReadingManager.ByDProjects with @(restrict : [
         {
             grant : ['*'],
             to    : 'AuthorReadingManagerRole',